mozilla-releng/relengdocs/software.rst

 should be familiar about logging and configuration so let's discuss actions.

 Actions express the list of steps for a job on a given run.
 Think 'remove tree', 'clone something', 'run this test suite', 'clean up'.
-Essetially self.actions is a list:
+Essentially self.actions is a list:

      ['clobber', 'clone', 'run-tests', 'clean-up']